-This Workshop will be held in conjunction with the 2019 IEEE International Conference on Big Data (IEEE Big Data 2019), Los Angeles, CA, USA, Dec 9-12, 2019
+To be held in conjunction with the 2023 IEEE International Conference on Big Data (Big Data 2023), Dec 15-18, 2023

 This workshop aims to bring together researchers from Cybersecurity and Big Data to help further homeland security’s missions of anticipation, interdiction, prevention, preparedness, and response.
 We invite submissions in areas (but not limited to) related to knowledge extraction from cybersecurity intelligence big datasets, fast analysis of security datasets for relevant information, and using this knowledge for various cybersecurity activities like early attack detection, mitigation, remediation, and forensics.

 - Oct 1, 2023: Due date for full workshop papers submission